faizorithm/dev/README.md

-# Faiza's Budget Pal Web! 💻
+# Faiza's Budget Pal! 💻

 My beginner-friendly web project built with HTML, CSS, and JavaScript was intially created as a part of Microsoft's module Web Development using Visual Studio Code.
-I have expanded on the project by creating a budget tracker that tracks my income and all my expenses as a college student!
+I have expanded on the project by creating a budget tracker that tracks my income and all my expenses as a college student!💳

 👉 The Microsoft module consisted of 7 units with hands-on exercises, term definitions, and concluded with a module assessment that I have completed.